davolcu/vue-super-components/README.md

 export default SuperComponent(ChildComponent, ParentComponent);
 ```

-- Optionally you could also pass a configuration object for some extra settings, such as an extra array of attributes you want to ignore from the parent
+- Optionally you could also pass a configuration object for some extra settings, such as an extra array of attributes you want to ignore from the parent.

 ```js
 export default SuperComponent(ChildComponent, ParentComponent, { ignoredAttributes: ['name', 'props'] });